ThinkDataEd/student/docs/unit2/lesson9.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    In the short-term, actual outcomes of chance experiments vary from what is 'ideal.'
-    An ideal die has equally likely outcomes.
-But that does not mean we will see exactly the same number of one-dots, two-dots, etc.
+    In the short-term, actual outcomes of chance experiments vary from what is considered ideal.
+For example, an ideal die has equally likely outcomes, but that does not mean we will see exactly the same number of one dots, two dots, etc.

 ###**Lesson:**